Skip to main content

 • <paramlist> is an (optional) list of parameters, as specified in the table below.

-• globpattern (optional) specifies a set of (input) files that are to be processed.
-If a configuration file is used, its contents may specify an additional set of input files to be processed.
+• globpattern specifies a set of (input) files that are to be processed.
+The set of input files must be specified either on the command-line or in a configuration file that is specified with the -c option.

 Legend